DogsTailFarmer/martin-binance/README.md

 * end - stop after end of cycle, direct and reverse, no difference

 All commands are sent as a reply to message from desired strategy.
 Use simple text message.
+If all is normal, you will receive a confirmation that the system has received the command within 10 seconds.

 ### Save data for external analytics
 <p id="save-data-for-external-analytics"></p>